Atupele4/lostfound/README.md

 ### Incident Object

-- This is a user onject
+- This is a user object
 - "uid" is the Firebase Auth uid added to the Users Collection.

   ```json